concurrent-studio/cloudburst/README.md

         - Compute the percent difference between two given colors
     - `get_colors`
         - Get a color palette from a given image
+-  Face
+    - `get_faces`
+        - Get all faces
+    - `get_eyes`
+        - Get all eyes
+    - `face_match`
+        - Compare a list of unknown faces against a known one
+    - `get_landmarks`
+        - Get 68 (or 5) facial landmarks from an image
+    - `average_faces`
+        - Compute the average of all faces in a directory
+-  Face3D
+    - `face_to_3d`
+        - Transform a 2D image of a face into a 3D model
-- Image
+- I/O
     - `download`
         - Download an image or video from a url
-    - `draw_points_on_image`
-        - Draw a set of points on top of an image
     - `write_points_to_disk`
         - Write a list of points to disk
     - `get_points_from_disk`
         - Get points saved through above function
+    - `load_png`
+        - Load a png file, transforming the alpha channel into a given color
+- Transform
+    - `draw_points_on_image`
+        - Draw a set of points on top of an image
+    - `draw_rect_on_image`
+        - Draw a rectangle on top of an image
     - `create_collage`
         - Create a collage from a list of images
--  Face
-    - `crop_faces`
-        - Crop and save all faces in a list of images
-    - `crop_eyes`
-        - Crop and save all eyes in a list of images
-    - `face_match`
-        - Compare a list of unknown faces against a known one
-    - `get_landmarks`
-        - Get 68 facial landmarks from an image
-    - `get_5_landmarks`
-        - Get 5 facial landmarks from an image
-    - `write_landmarks_database`
-        - Save a list of 68 facial landmarks as a text file
-    - `write_5_landmarks_database`
-        - Save a list of 5 facial landmarks as a text file
-    - `average_faces`
-        - Compute the average of all faces in a directory